harriet-mason/ggdibbler/README.md

 ## Additions to the package

-As `ggdibbler` is designed to alter existing graphic types to accept distributions as inputs there is a near infinite number of that can be spat out.
+As `ggdibbler` is designed to alter existing graphic types to accept distributions as inputs there is a near infinite number of plots that could be changed with the package.
 At the moment the focus is on alterations to `geom_sf`, but we are happy to add any other functionality that users would like to have as a ggplot geom.
 If you have a suggestion, feel free to add it in the github issues.